For the first time ever, I'm revealing my team's SEO secret weapon, Surfer SEO...

-This tool has revolutionized the way my team and I create blog posts.
-Before this tool, it was easy to spend 4 hours researching the metrics to get this kind of information for just one blog post.
+This tool has revolutionized the way my team and I approach content creation.
+Before this on page analysis tool, it was easy to spend 4 hours researching the metrics to get this kind of information for just one blog post.
 Often, that work just didn't get done... because, let's be real...

-Now, thanks to Surfer SEO... hours of work are saved at the touch of a button, and everything is generated in a smart content editor that shows you exactly what you need to do to craft the perfect blog post in real-time, as you work.
+Now, thanks to Surfer SEO team... hours of work are saved at the touch of a button, and everything is generated in a smart editor that shows you exactly what you need to do to craft the perfect post in real-time, as you work.